Event budgeting. Expenses. Ugh, math.

 - Gift cards

-The type and quality of catering you choose can make or break your event budget.
+The quality and type of catering you choose can make or break your event budget.
 For example, if you want full catering with an open bar, you could spend up to 30% of your total event budget.

 On the other hand, if you can make it with just appetizers and a few free glasses of champagne, the costs can drop significantly.